p-org/PSharp/Docs/BuildInstructions.md

 =======================

 # Prerequisites
 Install [Visual Studio 2017](https://www.visualstudio.com/downloads/) and [.NET Core](https://www.microsoft.com/net/core) (available as an optional component during the VS 2017 installation, or can independently install the SDK from [here](https://www.microsoft.com/net/core)).
+Also install all the SDK versions of the .NET Framework that P# currently supports (4.5 and 4.6) from [here](https://www.microsoft.com/net/download/archives).

 Optional: Get the [Visual Studio 2017 SDK](https://www.microsoft.com/en-us/download/details.aspx?id=46850) to be able to compile the P# visual studio extension (syntax highlighting).
 Only for the high-level P# language.